 Last week, marijuana legalization initiatives passed in five states: Arizona, Mississippi, New Jersey, Montana, and South Dakota.
-Stocks such as Aurora Cannabis (NYSE:ACB) and Tilray (NASDAQ:TLRY) absolutely surged in the days that followed.
+Stocks such as Aurora Cannabis ACB and Tilray TLRY absolutely surged in the days that followed.

 Many cannabis pros also rejoiced, including NBA star and cannabis entrepreneur Al Harrington.